jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 boolean signatureOk = pgp.verify(signedFile, signatureFile);
 ```

 Note that you don't need to have PGP installed.
-This is achieved by using __bouncy Castle__ under the hood.
+This is achieved by using [Bouncy Castle](https://www.bouncycastle.org) under the hood.

 ### SonarQube

-You can run SonarQube analysis using the `JkSonar`class :
+You can run SonarQube analysis using the `JkSonar` class :

 ```
 JkSonar.of(projectKey, projectName, projectVersion)